Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Real data examples

-Figure \ref{fig:RMSE_CPA} compares WeatherBench forecasts three days ahead for temperature at 850 hPa pressure, which is at around 1.5 km height, in terms of RMSE (in Kelvin) and CPA.
-With reference to Table 2 of Rasp et al. (2020), we consider the persistence forecast, the (direct) linear regression (LR) forecast, the (direct) CNN forecast, the Operational IFS (HRES) forecast, and successively coarser versions thereof (T63 and T42).
-The panels display RMSE and CPA as a function of latitude bands, from the South Pole at 90$^\circ$S to the equator at 0$^\circ$ and the North Pole at 90$^\circ$N, for the WeatherBench final evaluation period of the years 2017 and 2018.
-CPA is computed grid cell by grid cell.
-In a given latitude band, RMSE and CPA are averaged across all grid cells, which facilitates weightings, such as the latitude based weighting that is employed in WeatherBench.
-Note that RMSE is negatively oriented (the smaller, the better), whereas CPA is positively oriented (the closer to the ideal value of 1 the better).
+Figure \ref{fig:RMSE_CPA} compares WeatherBench forecasts three days ahead for temperature at 850 hPa pressure, which is at around 1.5 km height, in terms of RMSE (in Kelvin), $\CPA$, and the C index.
+With reference to Table 2 of \citet{Rasp2020}, we consider the persistence forecast, the (direct) linear regression (LR) forecast, the (direct) CNN forecast, the Operational IFS (HRES) forecast, and successively coarser versions thereof (T63 and T42).
+The panels display the performance measures as functions of latitude bands, from the South Pole at 90$^\circ$S to the equator at 0$^\circ$ and the North Pole at 90$^\circ$N, for the WeatherBench final evaluation period of the years 2017 and 2018.
+The measures are initially computed grid cell by grid cell, and then averaged across the grid cells in a latitude band, which is compatible with the latitude based weighting that is employed in WeatherBench.
+Note that RMSE is negatively oriented (the smaller, the better), whereas the rank based measures are positively oriented (the closer to the ideal value of 1 the better).

-With respect to RMSE (Figure \ref{fig:RMSE_CPA}a) marked geographical differences are visible.
+With respect to RMSE (Fig.~\ref{fig:RMSE_CPA}a) marked geographical differences are visible.
 In equatorial regions, where day-to-day temperature variations are generally low, all forecasts have a low RMSE and the range between the best-performing HRES forecast and the simplistic persistence forecast is small.
 The HRES forecast remains best for all latitudes, followed by the T63 forecast.
 The coarsest dynamical model forecast, T42, shows a further deterioration as expected, but with large outliers in the high latitudes of the southern hemisphere and in the 30s of the northern hemisphere.
 It is likely that the lack of model orography creates large errors in areas of high terrain such as the Antarctic plateau and the Himalayas.
 Among the data-driven forecasts, CNN is better than LR for all extratropical latitudes.
 Finally, persistence performs worst through all latitudes with prominent peaks near 50$^\circ$S and 50$^\circ$N. These are the midlatitude storm track regions, where day-to-day changes are large and impede good forecasts based on persistence.